Call for Papers

 Special Issue of Journal of Writing Assessment

-We are interested in manuscripts that explore the CCSS assessments from a variety of viewpoints including, but not limited to, empirical, historical, theoretical, qualitative, experiential and quantitative perspectives.
+We are interested in manuscripts from a variety of viewpoints including, but not limited to, empirical, historical, theoretical, qualitative, experiential, and quantitative.

-For inclusion in JWA 8.1, proposals (200-400 words) are due by Feb.
-27, 2015 to the JWA Submission page.
-Full drafts of articles are due by May 31, 2015.
-As accepted manuscripts are developed, please follow JWA's guidelines for submission.
+For inclusion in JWA 10.1, proposals (200-400 words) are due by Feb.
+17, 2017.
+Please submit your proposals to firstname.lastname@example.org.
+Full drafts of articles will be due by May 30, 2017.
 Queries may be addressed to the JWA editors, Diane Kelly-Riley and Carl Whithaus, at email@example.com.

 For more information, visit JWA online http://www.journalofwritingassessment.org/.